Riots risk ruining Vietnam's industrial zones; lynchpin of growth

 Setting up shop in one of the 200-odd parks across the country saves foreign companies the bureaucratic headache of obtaining land on their own, as well as giving them easy access to electricity, water supplies and worker accommodation.
 That's helped Vietnam and its army of low-wage workers carve out a niche in the global supply chain for textiles and electronics.

-Samsung Electronics (005930.KS) has just opened the world's largest smartphone factory in northern Vietnam, Intel Corp (INTC.O) has one of its biggest chip plants there, while Nike Inc (NKE.N) and Adidas (ADSGn.DE) both buy footwear from Vietnamese factories.
+Samsung Electronics has just opened the world's largest smartphone factory in northern Vietnam, Intel Corp has one of its biggest chip plants there, while Nike Inc and Adidas both buy footwear from Vietnamese factories.

 South Korea, Taiwan and Singapore in particular have been some of the biggest investors in the parks.
 That could now change.